Own-Data-Privateer/hoardy-web/tool/README.md

   : export all targets while permitting overwriting of old `--output` files under `DESTINATION`;
     DANGEROUS! not recommended, exporting to a new `DESTINATION` with the default `--no-overwrites` and then `rsync`ing some of the files over to the old `DESTINATION` is a safer way to do this

-- export targets:
-  - `-r URL, --root URL`
-  : recursion root; a URL which will be used as a root for recursive export; can be specified multiple times; if none are specified, then all (`net_url`) URLs available from input `PATH`s will be treated as roots
+- recursion roots; if none are specified, then all URLs available from input `PATH`s will be treated as roots; all of these options can be specified multiple times in arbitrary combinations; you can use both Punycode UTS46 encoded IDNAs and plain UNICODE IDNAs here, both will work:
+  - `--root-url URL`
+  : a URL to be used as one of the roots for recursive export
+  - `-r URL_PREFIX, --root-url-prefix URL_PREFIX, --root URL_PREFIX`
+  : a URL prefix for URLs that are to be used as roots for recursive export
+  - `--root-url-re URL_RE`
+  : a regular expression matching URLs that are to be used as roots for recursive export

+- recursion depth:
   - `-d DEPTH, --depth DEPTH`
-  : maximum recursion depth level; the default is `0`, which means "`--root` documents and their requisite resources only"; setting this to `1` will also export one level of documents referenced via jump and action links, if those are being remapped to local files with `--remap-*`; higher values will mean even more recursion
+  : maximum recursion depth level; the default is `0`, which means "`--root-*` documents and their requisite resources only"; setting this to `1` will also export one level of documents referenced via jump and action links, if those are being remapped to local files with `--remap-*`; higher values will mean even more recursion

 - file system path ordering:
   - `--paths-given-order`